a2edap/WE-Validate/README.md

 ## Use this code

-The main routine in this repo is the `compare` function in `ivalidate.py`.
-By calling `ivalidate.compare()`, it would run the default configuration listed in `config.yaml`.
+The main routine in this repo is the `compare` function in `validate.py`.
+By calling `validate.compare()`, it would run the default configuration listed in `config.yaml`.
 Users can choose a different YAML file for specific data and cases as well.
-For example, by calling `ivalidate.compare('config_test.yaml')`, it would use the configuration in `config_test.yaml`, which contains erroneous datasets for testing purposes.
+For example, by calling `validate.compare('config_test.yaml')`, it would use the configuration in `config_test.yaml`, which contains erroneous datasets for testing purposes.

-Please refer to `/notebooks/demo_notebook.ipynb`, in which we summarize some example cases in the demo Jupyter Notebook.

 ## Community contribution